Ly Xīnzhèn M. Zhǎngsūn Brown: Disability activism

 Brown has described themself as having "fallen into activism by accident".
 They raised over $1,200 for a nonprofit organization's autism-awareness campaign and returned the funds to donors after discovering behavior "counter to the organization's stated mission."
 This experience led them to seek out and later work with the Autistic Self Advocacy Network.

 In Massachusetts, Brown first wrote and advocated for legislation in 2010 that would provide autism and developmental-disabilities training to law enforcement, including corrections officers.
 They continued to lobby for passage of that bill in subsequent years.

 In 2011, Brown wrote a petition demanding school-district-wide policy changes in Mercer County, Kentucky after viewing local news coverage of an incident in which Christopher Baker, a nine-year-old autistic student, was punished by being placed inside a large bag.
 The petition gained over 200,000 signatures and media attention.

 In 2013, Brown co-organized a protest outside the Food and Drug Administration White Oak Campus in Maryland against the Judge Rotenberg Center, a Massachusetts facility infamous for using powerful electric shocks to punish its autistic and other developmentally disabled residents.
 In 2014, Brown testified against the Judge Rotenberg Center's use of electric shocks at a Food and Drug Administration advisory panel hearing.
 Prior to the hearing, Brown submitted a written testimony on behalf of TASH New England arguing that electric-shock aversive devices should be banned as an ineffective and dangerous form of treatment.
 Brown maintains a living archive of documents and other resources related to the JRC on their website.

 While still in college, Brown co-founded the Washington Metro Disabled Students Collective.

 Brown was the lead editor of All the Weight of Our Dreams, an anthology of art and writing entirely by autistic people of color, published by the Autistic Women & Nonbinary Network in June 2017.

 In 2020, Brown supported the Food and Drug Administration's ban of electric-shock devices at the Judge Rotenberg Center and said that there should be reparations for survivors of this method of torture.

 Gendervague

-A study by Nature Communications found that trans individuals were three to six times more likely to be autistic, and gender diverse people are more likely to report traits of autism.
-The intersectionality of gender and neurodivergence has led both communities to coin the term gendervague.
-Lydia X. Z. Brown has popularized the term, which refers to an intersection between their neurodivergent and the transgender identities.
-Gendervague falls under the non-binary and transgender umbrellas, although individuals who identify with this term feel their gender identity is intertwined with their neurodivergence.
-Brown noted, "For many of us, gender mostly impacts our lives when projected onto us through other people's assumptions, but holds little intrinsic meaning."
+A study by Nature Communications found that trans individuals were three to six times more likely to be autistic, and gender-diverse people are more likely to report traits of autism.
+The intersectionality of gender identity and neurodivergence resulted in the coining of the term gendervague, which falls under the non-binary and transgender umbrellas.
+Individuals who identify as gendervague feel that their gender identity and their neurodivergence are intertwined.
+Brown, who popularized the term, noted, "For many of us, gender mostly impacts our lives when projected onto us through other people's assumptions, but holds little intrinsic meaning."